Dr. Rika Yoshii

 Tutoring Systems (interactive / intelligent) and Authoring Tools

-- Authoring Tools in Java for Creating Conversational Tutoring Systems (Tutor Writer and TWIGy)
+- Authoring Tools for Creating Conversational Tutoring Systems (Tutor Writer and TWIGy)

 - Reasoning Tool for Helping ESL students Learn Non-Countable Noun (DeCEN)